UK Spouse & Partner Visa 2026: The Complete Guide

 Route to ILR and British Citizenship

-The Spouse and Partner visa sits at the start of a defined path to permanent residence:
+The Spouse and Partner visa sits at the start of a defined path to permanent residence.
+How long that path is depends on who your sponsor is:

-- ILR — after 5 years: apply once five continuous years are complete.
-Requires B1 English, a Life in the UK Test pass, ongoing relationship evidence, and no excessive absences.
+ILR — after 5 years — apply once five continuous years are complete.
+Requires B1 English (B2 from March 2027 under proposed changes), a Life in the UK Test pass, ongoing relationship evidence, and no excessive absences.
 ILR removes the need for further visa applications.

 Adding Children to Your Application